 If the JDBC driver for MySQL is not installed on your computer, find the link on the Driver Installation page to install the driver.
 Follow the instructions to download and install this driver on your computer.

-Open the Database Explorer app by clicking the Apps tab on the MATLAB Toolstrip.
+Open the Database Explorer app by clicking the Apps tab on the MATLAB® Toolstrip.
 Then, on the right of the Apps section, click the Show more arrow to open the apps gallery.
 Under Database Connectivity and Reporting, click Database Explorer.
 Alternatively, enter

 databaseExplorer at the command line.

-Select Configure Data Source > Configure JDBC data source.
+In the Data Source section, select Configure Data Source > Configure JDBC data source.

 The JDBC Data Source Configuration dialog box opens.

 In the Name box, enter the name of your data source.

 (This example uses a data source named

 this name to establish a connection to your database.
 If you enter a name